raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 When a client receives a response to its client-initiated DSO Keepalive message, or receives a server-initiated DSO Keepalive message, the client has then received Session Timeout values dictated by the server.
-The two timeout values contained in the DSO Keepalive TLV from the server may each be higher, lower, or the same as the respective Session Timeout values the client previously had for this DSO Session.
+The two timeout values contained in the Keepalive TLV from the server may each be higher, lower, or the same as the respective Session Timeout values the client previously had for this DSO Session.

 In the case of the keepalive timer, the handling of the received value is straightforward.
-The act of receiving the message containing the DSO Keepalive TLV itself resets the keepalive timer and updates the keepalive interval for the DSO Session.
+The act of receiving the message containing the Keepalive TLV itself resets the keepalive timer and updates the keepalive interval for the DSO Session.
 The new keepalive interval indicates the maximum time that may elapse before another message must be sent